diegoabeltran16/Medical-Interpreter-Bot/project-details.md

 ```

 ## Plan for development
-Develop the Medical Interpreter Bot project using a transformative approach inspired by the Yin-Yang concept, structuring the development in cycles of pre-co-requisite programming blocks, moving from the simplest to the most complex.
-Here’s a structured development plan divided into Alpha and Beta prototypes, each building upon the previous cycle.
+We are going to use a transformative approach inspired by the Yin-Yang concept, structuring the development in cycles of pre-co-requisite programming blocks, moving from the simplest to the most complex.
-Structuring the development in cycles and using Git branches, you can ensure that each phase is developed and tested independently before being merged into the main branch.
+For doing this we will be structuring the development in cycles and using Git branches, we can ensure that each phase is developed and tested independently before being merged into the main branch.
 This approach minimizes redundancy, ensures continuous integration, and facilitates incremental improvements.
 Each cycle builds upon the previous one, resulting in a robust, scalable, and user-friendly Medical Interpreter Bot.

 **Why Use Branches?**
-- Isolation: Branches allow you to work on features or fixes in isolation from the main codebase.
+- **Isolation:** Branches allow you to work on features or fixes in isolation from the main codebase.
-- Collaboration: Multiple developers can work on different features simultaneously without interfering with each other.
+- **Collaboration:** Multiple developers can work on different features simultaneously without interfering with each other.
-- Experimentation: You can create experimental branches to try out new ideas without affecting the stable code.
+- **Experimentation:** You can create experimental branches to try out new ideas without affecting the stable code.

+Here’s a structured development plan divided into Alpha and Beta prototypes, each building upon the previous cycle.

+### Cycle 1
-**Cycle 1: Foundation and Basic Features | Alpha Prototype 1.1: Initial Setup and Basic Input**
+**Foundation and Basic Features | Alpha Prototype 1.1: Initial Setup and Basic Input**
 **Tasks**
 - Set up the development environment.
 - Create a basic Python project structure.